Alek-Borisov/emoji-extractor/README.md

 - **macOS Golden Gate** (macOS 27)
 - **Python 3.9 or newer.** The `python3` from Apple's Command Line Tools works.
 If it's missing, run `xcode-select --install`.
-- **An internet connection** to download the packages into the temporary environment.
+- **An internet connection.** The packages are downloaded fresh on every run, because nothing is kept afterwards.

 ## 🚀 Quick start